-Residual Solvents: What Patients Need to Know About Cannabis Lab Testing and Medical Marijuana Products
+Residual Solvents: What Patients Need to Know About Cannabis Lab Testing and CBD Medicine

 Since opening the first licensed medical cannabis dispensary in Texas earlier this year, Compassionate Cultivation has been offering qualifying patients the highest quality, most consistent CBD medicine on the market.
 We can make this assurance because transparency about our products is a black-and-white issue for us.